 chidorigafuchi tokyo cherry blossom sakura

-Recommended for insta-worthy shots. | Photo by iStock.com/taka4332
+Recommended for Insta-worthy shots. | Photo by iStock.com/taka4332

 Chidorigafuchi is one of Tokyo’s most picturesque sakura spots.
-Plus, it’s also a place where you can hop in a boat and row your date (or lazy friends) around an Edo-era moat (which is now part of the Imperial Palace grounds).
+It’s also a place where you can hop in a boat and row your date (or lazy friends) around an Edo-era moat (which is now part of the Imperial Palace grounds).
 If you’re wobbly on the water, you can mosey along the 700m-long footpath instead, ooh-ing and ah-ing your way through the tunnel of cherry blossoms.

 5. Sumida Park: A hanami spot by the river